 The Company is subject to increasingly stringent and complex federal, provincial, state and local laws and regulations relating to the importation, release, transport, handling, storage, disposal and use of, and exposure to, hazardous and radioactive materials, and the protection of employees and the environment, including laws and regulations governing occupational safety standards, air emissions, chemical usage, water discharges and waste management.
-See "Risk Factors - Legal and Regulatory Risks - Federal, provincial and state legislative and regulatory initiatives relating to hydraulic fracturing" and "The Company is subject to a number of health, safety and environmental laws and regulations that may require it to make substantial expenditures or cause it to incur substantial liabilities" for additional information.
+See "Risk Factors - Legal and Regulatory Risks - Federal, provincial and state legislative and regulatory initiatives and laws relating to oil and gas exploration and development and/or hydraulic fracturing processes" and "The Company is subject to health, safety and environmental laws and regulations that may require it to make substantial expenditures or cause it to incur substantial liabilities" for additional information.